mikakallberg/Portfolio-Project-4/features.md

 ![Show comment security](/media/two_comments.jpeg)      | ![User view](/media/user_two_comments.jpeg)
 #
 - Through the slug, which is created automatically while the admin writes the post heading, the indivual blogpoast can be reached.
 Every visistor can access this view and read the content.
-- But in order to interact the visitor has to regsiter or log in.
+- But in order to interact the visitor has to register or log in.
-- When this si done more features are accessable to the site user.
+- When this is done more features are accessable to the site user.
 Liking and unliking a post, commenting on a post.
+- Backend wise the comment is rendered through a crispy form in forms.py and the model for the form is rendered from models.py.
 - And after the comment is approved the user that left the comment have access to editing and deleting their comment.
+- the comment along with all other content created through the UI- and Admin-view, is saved and rendered from the postgres database.
+#
 #### About page
 #
 ![About](/media/about_page.jpeg)